boleima/ChinaHeritaQA/README.md

 # ChinaHeritaQA

 **ChinaHeritaQA** is a bilingual (Chinese / English) visual question answering benchmark for evaluating vision-language models' (VLMs) ability to recognise and understand **Chinese UNESCO World Heritage Sites**.
-The dataset covers 51 Chinese heritage sites and 23 non-Chinese sites as distractors, with images sourced from real social-media posts (Weibo).
+The dataset covers Chinese UNESCO World Heritage Sites and non-Chinese sites as distractors, with images sourced from real social-media posts (Weibo).

 ---